 Southrepps Commons comprises five adjoining sites spreading over 12 hectares in the village of Southrepps.
 Just under half is designated as a Site of Special Scientific Interest (SSSI) and Special Area of Conservation (SAC).
 The sites are a mosaic of woodland, tall-herb fen and reed bed, and home to many special plant species, including grass of Parnassus, fragrant orchid and bog-bean, as well as a wide range of birds and invertebrates.

 central to all the sites, and the most interesting and diverse botanically.
 Here you can see wild orchids, cottongrass, bog-bean, devil’s-bit scabious and tall reeds.
 Typical birds of reed beds such as reed warblers, sedge warblers and reed buntings can often be seen or heard.

 is woodland and can be partly accessed via a boardwalk.
 There is an orienteering trail designed by the school opposite too.

 has a pond which is home to moorhens, mallards and the occasional visiting heron.

-Mill Common and Bradfield Road Common are both broad-leaved woodlands.
+and Bradfield Road Common

 Southern Marsh orchid, Common Spotted orchid, Grass of Parnassus, cottongrass, bog-bean, devil’s-bit scabious, tree creeper, nuthatch, great spotted woodpecker

 A new era for Southrepps Commons

 Southrepps Parish Council gave the nature reserve to Norfolk Wildlife Trust in 2019 to ensure its ongoing protection and management.
 The Parish Council had owned the site for more than 30 years and for the last 13 of those years, Southrepps Commons Trust, a dedicated group of volunteers, had carried out all the management work required to keep the reserve in good condition.